elastic/examples/README.md

 #### Alerting on Elastic Stack

 X-Pack lets you set up watches (or rules) to detect and alert on changes in your Elasticsearch data.
-Below is a list of examples watches that configured to detect and alert on a few common scenarios:
+Below is a list of examples watches that can be configured to detect and alert on a few common scenarios:

 - [High I/O wait on CPU](https://github.com/elastic/examples/tree/master/Alerting/Sample%20Watches/cpu_iowait_hosts)
 - [Critical error  in logs](https://github.com/elastic/examples/tree/master/Alerting/Sample%20Watches/errors_in_logs)